Vegas Golden Knights

-The Vegas Golden Knights (colloquially known as the Knights) are a professional ice hockey team based in the Las Vegas metropolitan area.
-They compete in the National Hockey League (NHL) as a member of the Pacific Division in the Western Conference.
-Founded in 2017 as an expansion team, the Golden Knights are the first major sports franchise to represent Las Vegas.
-The team is owned by Black Knight Sports & Entertainment, a consortium led by Bill Foley and the Maloof family.
+The Vegas Golden Knights are a professional ice hockey team based in the Las Vegas metropolitan area.
+The Golden Knights compete in the National Hockey League (NHL) as a member of the Pacific Division in the Western Conference.
+Founded in 2017 as an expansion team, the team is the first major sports franchise to represent Las Vegas.
+The franchise is primarily owned by Black Knight Sports and Entertainment, a consortium led by Bill Foley, with Adrienne Maloof holding a minority stake.
 Their home games are played at T-Mobile Arena on the Las Vegas Strip in Paradise, Nevada.

-One of the few expansion franchises to experience immediate success, the Golden Knights qualified for the Stanley Cup playoffs in their first four seasons and reached the Stanley Cup Finals in their first season.
-Their 13 playoff wins en route to the 2018 Stanley Cup Finals are the most for a team during their inaugural postseason run.
+One of the few expansion franchises to experience immediate success in North American professional sports, the Golden Knights qualified for the Stanley Cup playoffs in their first four seasons and reached the Stanley Cup Final in their first season.
+Their 13 playoff wins en route to the 2018 Stanley Cup Final are the most for a team during their inaugural postseason run.
+In 2023, the club returned to the Stanley Cup Final and won their first Stanley Cup championship, defeating the Florida Panthers in five games.

 History

 Background and establishment

 The NHL has had a presence in Las Vegas since 1991; that year, the city hosted the first outdoor game between two NHL teams – a preseason exhibition between the Los Angeles Kings and New York Rangers outside Caesars Palace.
 The Kings would subsequently organize "Frozen Fury" – a series of annual preseason games in Las Vegas against the Colorado Avalanche.
 The NHL Awards ceremonies have been held in Las Vegas since 2009.
 In 2009, the media speculated about a plan involving Hollywood producer Jerry Bruckheimer to move the Phoenix Coyotes to Nevada.

 Rumors of a Las Vegas expansion team surfaced again in August 2014, pointing to a new indoor arena on the Strip (built as a joint venture between Anschutz Entertainment Group, owners of the Los Angeles Kings, and MGM Resorts International) as the potential home arena, although these rumors were denied by the league.
 In November 2014, an unconfirmed report stated that the league had selected billionaire businessman Bill Foley and the Maloof family (former owners of the National Basketball Association's Sacramento Kings, and founders of the Palms Casino Resort) to lead the ownership group for a Las Vegas expansion team.
-In December 2014, the NHL's board of governors decided to allow Foley to hold a season ticket drive to gauge interest in a Las Vegas team, though league commissioner Gary Bettman also warned the media to "[not] make more out of this than it is".
+In December 2014, the NHL's board of governors decided to allow Foley to hold a season ticket drive to gauge interest in a Las Vegas team, though league commissioner Gary Bettman also asked the media not to "make more out of this than it is".
 The season ticket drive began in February 2015, with interested parties placing ten percent deposits for the 2016–17 season.
 The drive drew 5,000 deposits in its first day and a half, and reached its goal of 10,000 deposits by April 2015.